Willie Mays: NL Rookie of the Year

 Playing excellent defense, Mays was called up by the Giants on May 24, 1951.
 Initially, Mays was reluctant to accept the promotion because he did not believe he was ready to face major league pitchers.
 Stunned, Giants manager Leo Durocher called Mays directly and said, "Quit costing the ball club money with long-distance phone calls and join the team."
 It was also around this time that Mays was given his famous moniker: "The Say Hey Kid".
 (Note: It is not known for certain how Mays became known as "The Say Hey Kid"; sportswriters Barney Kremenko and Jimmy Cannon have both been attributed as possible creators.
 For his part, Kremenko, who covered the 1951 Giants for the New York Journal-American, definitely used the phrase as early as December 1951, as one of a series of guest columnists filling in for The Afro-American's ailing Sam Lacy.
 However, five months prior to that, manager Leo Durocher himself is cited as the nickname's source by longtime Amsterdam News sportswriter Jackie Reemes.
 The nickname led people to believe "Say hey!" was a common expression Mays used, when he actually used only "hey" with regularity in his everyday conversations.)

 The Giants hoped Mays would help them defensively in center field, as well as offensively.
 The Polo Grounds featured an unusual horseshoe shape, with relatively short left field (280 ft) and right field (258 ft) lines but the deepest center field in baseball (483 ft).
-Mays appeared in his first major league game on May 25 against the Philadelphia Phillies at Shibe Park, batting third.
-He had no hits in his first 12 at bats in the major leagues, but in his 13th on May 28, he hit a home run off Warren Spahn over the left-field roof of the Polo Grounds.
+Mays appeared in his first National League game on May 25 against the Philadelphia Phillies at Shibe Park, batting third.
+He had no hits in his first 12 at bats with the Giants, but in his 13th on May 28, he hit a home run off Warren Spahn over the left-field roof of the Polo Grounds.
 Mays went hitless in his next 12 at bats, and Durocher dropped him to eighth in the batting order on June 2, suggesting that Mays stop trying to pull the ball and just make contact.
 Mays responded with four hits over his next two games on June 2 and 3.
 By the end of the month, he had pushed his batting average to over .300.
 He would bat close to .290 for the rest of the season.
 Although his .274 average, 68 RBIs, and 20 home runs (in 121 games) would rank among the lowest totals of his career, he still won the National League (NL) Rookie of the Year Award.